mattpshields/matthewshields.co.uk/content/writing/2021-08-15-using-optional-chaining-in-javascript.md.md

 ## What is so good about Optional Chaining?

+In short I think the best things about Optional Chaining are:

+* Write less code
+* Code is easier to read

-I think to see how neat this feature is, let's first take a look at what you might have to do without it.
+I think though to really see how neat this feature is, let's first take a look at what you might have to do without it.
 Let's take the example of a made up JavaScript object that you may be working with / be provided with, in this case me pretending that I'm back at university and enrolled in a course *(if only...).*

 ```javascript
 const api_response = {